engganolang/kahler-1987/README.md

 Repository containing the R codes and the associated materials to process the retro-digitisation[^1] output of the Enggano-German Dictionary ([Kähler 1987](#ref-kähler1987)).
-My work in the digitisation task is substantially supported by the core members of the digitisation
+My work in the digitisation task was substantially supported by the core members of the digitisation
 team:

 1. [Cokorda Rai Adi